This post may contain affiliate links. Please read my disclosure.

 Bake for 18-22 minutes.

-If you like these Vegan Brownie Bites, you might also enjoy:
+If you like these mini brownies, you might also enjoy this vegan and gluten-free brownie recipe.

 - 1/3 cup coconut oil, melted and cooled so not too hot (I used refined coconut oil)